wader/rgen/README.markdown

 ### Xcode build run script

+Add a "New run script build phase" to your target and make sure the phase it is dirctly after the "Copy Bundle Resources" phase for best result.

-Add a "New run script build phase" with a script like this. <code>which</code> is used to make sure a user can build without rgen is installed.
-Also
+The run script should look something like the one below. <code>which</code> is used to make sure a user can build without <code>rgen</code> is installed.
-<code>$PROJECT_FILE_PATH</code> and <code>$SRCROOT</code> will be assigned by Xcode.
+<code>$PROJECT_FILE_PATH</code> and <code>$SRCROOT</code> will be assigned
+by Xcode.

 	RGEN=/path/to/rgen
 	which -s $RGEN && $RGEN -IPS $PROJECT_FILE_PATH $SRCROOT/Classes/Resources

-Place the new "Run Script" phase dirctly after the "Copy Bundle Resources" phase for best result.

-Now build and two new files <code>Classes/Resources.m</code> and
+Now build the target and two new files, in this case
+<code>Classes/Resources.m</code> and <code>Classes/Resources.h</code> will be
-<code>Classes/Resources.h</code> are created.
-Add these as existing files
+created.
+Add these as source files to your project and then import
+<code>Resources.h</code> where you want access to the resouces classes.
-to your project and your done.
+Then and your good to go!

-To make thing even smoother you can add <code>#import "Resources.h"</code> to your <code>_Prefix.pch</code> file. rgen makes sure to not touch the generated files if no changes has happend since last run to not trigger unnecessary rebuilds.
+To make thing even smoother you can add a <code>#import "Resources.h"</code> line to your <code>*_Prefix.pch</code> file. <code>rgen</code> makes sure not to touch the generated files if nothing has changed since last run to not trigger unnecessary rebuilds.

-### Manual run from terminal
+### Run from terminal

-Should work fine as long as your project does not have weird paths. rgen uses various exported environment variables when running as a build script but fallbacks to guessing paths based on project path if not found.
+Should work fine as long as your project does not have weird source trees paths. rgen uses various exported environment variables when running in a build script but can fallback to guessing paths based on project path.

 Example:
 <code>rgen -IPS path/to/app.xcodeproj path/to/Classes/ResourcesTargetA TargetA</code>